A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Discussion

 We also note that the additional northern structure lies at $\sim5\arcmin$ ($\sim1.7$\,Mpc) from BCG1, which means that it could be targeted in the parallel field of HST if the primary field is aimed at the eastern halos.
 Future high-resolution HST imaging programs of the eastern extension of MACS0600 could therefore also target the northern structures in the same visit, potentially yielding two large SL fields simultaneously at minimal cost.

 As was shown by e.g. \citet{acebron17} and \citet{mahler18}, massive structures far from the cluster center can also significantly affect the SL signal.
 Thus, the tentative northern structure may affect the multiple image formation in the cluster core to some extent.
-In that sense we note, however, that an alternative version of our model, run with an external shear component included, did not significantly impact the results or the multiple image reproduction, suggesting that the contribution from that tentative northern clump on the main SL regime would probably be minor, although this may also be a result of the low number and generally high uncertainty of the eastern multiple image systems which make it impossible to determine if an external shear is currently required.
+In that sense we note, however, that an alternative version of our model, run with an external shear component included, did not significantly impact the results or the multiple image reproduction, suggesting that the contribution from that tentative northern clump on the main SL regime would probably be minor.
+This may however also be a result of the low number and generally high uncertainty of the eastern multiple image systems which make it impossible to determine if an external shear is currently required since the model is already underconstrained in that area.